SAP-samples/build-workzone-integration/standard/content-package-template/README.md

   - [Define Content](./docs/content-package/introduction.md#defining-content-contentjson)
   - [Creating a package](./docs/content-package/introduction.md#creation-of-the-content-package)

-Additionally, the a project template to configure and build the content package containing the above artifacts can be found here
+Additionally, the project template to configure and build the content package containing the above artifacts can be found in the [content-package](./content-package) directory.

+## Build Tooling

+Each sub-module (card-samples, content-package) depends on [`sap-workzone-cpkg-tools`](https://github.com/SAP-samples/workzone-content-package-templates) as a dev dependency for building and packaging artifacts.
+The tooling is maintained externally in that repository.

 ## Requirements